ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Arguments**

 - `arr` — The input array from which to sample elements.
-This can include both flat arrays (e.g., integers, strings) and nested arrays.
+This may be flat or nested arrays.
 - `samples` — An unsigned integer specifying the number of elements to include in the random sample.

 **Returned Value**